Extreme Classroom Makeover

 That’s where Extreme Classroom Makeover comes in.
 Our annual competition awards deserving STEM teachers with a room full of the latest educational technology.

-Patrick Pollard, teacher at West View Elementary School in Knox County, was interrupted mid-class by a robot that asked Patrick to take a walk across the hall.
+Patrick Pollock, teacher at West View Elementary School in Knox County, was interrupted mid-class by a robot that asked Patrick to take a walk across the hall.
 Watch the video to see what happened next.

 2018 Winner's Entry Video - West View Elementary School (Knox County)